Manual Underwriting Credit Guidelines On VA And FHA Loans

 The same mortgage guideline that applies to judgments applies to tax liens on FHA and USDA Loans.
 The borrower can enter into a written payment agreement with the Internal Revenue Service.
 Needs three months of payment seasoning.
 Cannot pre-pay the three months upfront in order to qualify.
 The three months of payments need to be seasoned

 Tax liens are not allowed on conventional loans.
 You can still qualify for conventional loans if you owe the IRS money.
 However, you need to get a written payment agreement.
 You only have to make one month’s payment prior to closing on your repayment agreement.
 VA loans allow borrowers with outstanding tax liens to be able to qualify.
 You need a written payment agreement.
 The VA requires 12 months of timely payments on the written payment agreement in order for you to qualify for a VA loan with an outstanding tax lien.

 VA And FHA Mortgage Guidelines During And After Chapter 13 Bankruptcy

-- Borrowers needs written permission from bankruptcy court trustee to enter into the mortgage transaction
+Borrowers need written permission from bankruptcy court trustee to enter into the mortgage transaction.

 FHA And VA Guidelines In Qualifying After Housing Event

-Getting a mortgage after short sale, Foreclosure or Deed in Lieu:
+Getting a mortgage after a short sale, Foreclosure or Deed in Lieu: